frankkilcommins/SwaggerHub-Portal-Management/README.md

 The action performs the following jobs:
 1. `spell-check`: Performs spell checking on all of the markdown files under the _products_ folder (**note** to add a list of known good custom words update the ./custom-words.txt file)
+2. `validate-manifests`: Performs a JSON Schema validation check against the defined product manifest.json files to ensure they are correctly specified.
-2. `lint-api`: Performs API standardization checks against each API referenced by a product manifest.json file.
+3. `lint-api`: Performs API standardization checks against each API referenced by a product manifest.json file.
 There is the ability to skip API validation for a specific API product via the productMetadata in the manifest.json.
-3. `publish`: Publishes all of configured products into the referenced SwaggerHub Portal instance.
+4. `publish`: Publishes all of configured products into the referenced SwaggerHub Portal instance.